Cedar Glades

 Over the last several decades, limestone cedar glades have gained attention for their ecological significance, which was previously not well understood.
 More recently, individuals, organizations, and agencies such as the National Park Service have stepped in to restore and protect cedar glades for future generations.

 Natural resource management continues ongoing restoration of the limestone cedar glades in the park.
 Nonnative exotic plant removal allows native species to thrive in their natural habitat.
-Prescribed fire mimics the naturally occuring wildfires that shaped the land.
+Prescribed fire mimics the naturally occurring wildfires that shaped the land.
 Natural resource management uses prescribed fire to keep glades open and prevent overcrowding that shades smaller plants living close to the ground.
 Reducing foot traffic ensures delicate plant root systems and other living things are not damaged or harmed.

 For more information, visit Friends of Stones River National Battlefield.